The Initial Plus Grammar Test

 37. There is no article (a, an or the) in "Alligators are aggressive" because ...

-1. ... we are referring to all alligators everywhere
+1. ... we are referring to specific alligators

 2. ... we are referring to a collective noun